Linktoyinka/Linktoyinka/README.md

 <h1 align="center">Hi 👋, I'm Afolabi</h1>

-<h3 align="center">A skilled and dedicated Frontend developer with a passion for creating beautiful and functional user interfaces</h3>
+<h3 align="center">I am a versatile professional with a deep passion for front-end development and a talent for making technical topics accessible to all.
+With a background in crafting seamless user experiences, I bring meticulous attention to detail to every project.
+As a technical writer, I honed the art of simplifying complex concepts, making my work a bridge between technology and the layperson.</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=linktoyinka&label=Profile%20views&color=000000&style=flat" alt="linktoyinka" /> </p>